tjjjwxzq/Android-TravelApp/README.md

 ![Image of editing stuff](https://github.com/tjjjwxzq/Android-TravelApp/blob/master/screenshots/resized/photo127526564546062302.jpg)

 Lastly, we have a budget manager that allows the user to keep track of their expenses from day-to-day.
 The user can add their budget for the day, and by adding their daily expenses, can observe at a glance the balance left for the day.
 These expenses can also be named, allowing the user to identify which daily expense (for example, transportation) is too much, and make prudent adjustments to their routine.
-(ui images of budget manager)

 ## In-depth: Features
 1)Itinerary Planning <br />
-TODO: edit?
 1.1 Exhaustive Search <br />
-Recursive algorithm to generate all possible permutations of the given list of attractions.
-For every candidate order of length n, find the one which takes the least time by ranking by the time average over all three modes of transport.
+The itinerary planning involved a recursive algorithm that generates all possible permutations of the given list of attractions.
+For every candidate order of length n, it finds the one that takes the least time by ranking the time average over all three modes of transport.

 1.2 Fast Approximate Solver <br />
-Each step along the path, choose the destination which minimizes cost*time average over all three modes of transport.
+Each step along the path, the solver will choose the destination which minimizes cost*time average over all three modes of transport.

 1.3 Choosing modes of transport along each edge of the path <br />
-Determine the average cost per edge.
-Calculate the cost of taking a taxi for all edges.
+Lastly, the mode of transport chosen will be first determined through the average cost per edge, then through the cost of taking a taxi for all edges.
 While the total cost exceeds the budget, find the shortest edge (in terms of average cost*time), and check if walking time is less than 15min.
 If yes, change to walking, else, change to bus, and check whether budget is exceeded.
 If still exceeded, find the next shortest edge, and repeat until one is within budget.

 2) Tourist Attraction Locator <br />
-TODO: elaborate
+#TODO: elaborate
 2.1 Robust Spell Checker <br />
 Our Robust Spell Checker makes use of FREJ (Fuzzy Regular Expressions for Java), an external Java Library that allows us to quickly make Fuzzy Regular Expressions for the different tourist attractions.
 These operate on the lines of edit distance and regular expression, and create a match when the input is "close enough" (for example, sentozza matches "Sentosa", but sentozzzzszaaa does not create a match).